yongkaiyu/MAD25_T01_Team04/README.md

 - Profile Page (Nagu)

 Planned Tasks and Feature Allocation for each member in Stage 2
-- Mood Movie Recommendation (Kai Yu)
+- Review Page and Functions (Kai Yu)
+- Delete comment
+- Comment under the content page for each movie
+- Comment top comments when there are no movie selected
 - Daily Mystery Movie

 Application Description